Poison to Detect: Detection of Targeted Overfitting in Federated Learning: Experiments

 \subsubsection{Detection using backdoor trigger}

-From a computational viewpoint, backdoor-based detection can reduce runtime by nearly half compared to label flipping, as the backdoor strength is computed only after receiving the aggregated model, which has similar detection performance.
-Figure \ref{fig:backdoor_lineplot} illustrates the iteration-by-iteration progression of the backdoor detection scores \textit{S} (Trigger Influence Score), where higher \textit{S} scores reflect a dishonest aggregation.
-We clearly observe that the targeted clients score a high S compared to the non-targeted clients.
-The decision boundary is well separated in Scenario I, reflecting a clear distinction between the cohorts.
-This decision boundary becomes more subtle in Scenario II.
-Figure \ref{fig:backdoor_threshold_s2} reports similar patterns, where the best detection accuracy in scenario I ranges between 0.95 and 0.98, whereas in scenario II, the detection accuracy ranges between 0.52 and 0.6.
+Backdoor-based detection reduces runtime by nearly half compared to label flipping, since the backdoor strength is computed only after aggregation, while achieving similar detection performance.

+Figure \ref{fig:backdoor_lineplot} illustrates the progression by iteration of the backdoor detection scores \textit{S} (Trigger Influence Score), where higher \textit{S} scores reflect a dishonest aggregation.
+Targeted clients consistently score higher than non-targeted clients.
+In Scenario~I, the decision boundary between cohorts is clear, while in Scenario~II it is more subtle, increasing the chance of false positives.
+Figure~\ref{fig:backdoor_threshold_s2} confirms this: best detection accuracy ranges 0.95–0.98 for Scenario~I and 0.52–0.6 for Scenario~II.
+Detection is almost immediate in Scenario~I (Table~\ref{subtab:detection_rounds}), but requires several rounds in Scenario~II when multiple clients are targeted.
+In general, the backdoor method exhibits a behaviour similar to that of label flipping.
-These results indicate that the backdoor method exhibits behaviour similar to that of the label flip method.
-In the simplest case, where a single client is attacked (Scenario I), the detection is almost immediate (see Table \ref{subtab:detection_rounds}); while in Scenario II, it may require several rounds to detect an attempt by the orchestrator to favour a subset of targeted clients during the aggregation.

-\paragraph{Limitations} The backdoor trigger method is twice as computationally efficient as label flipping.
-However, it still suffers from problems in heterogeneous (non-IID) settings, where uneven client convergence can negatively impact the encoded signal, reducing detection reliability.
+\paragraph{\textbf{Limitations}} Uneven client convergence in non-IID settings can weaken the encoded signal, reducing the detection reliability.
+Increasing the size of the trigger sample or using distinctive trigger patterns could mitigate this effect.

+Under Scenario II, the trigger signal is additionally diluted through averaging across simultaneously targeted clients, which reduces the Trigger Influence Score $\mathcal{S}$ and increases the likelihood of missed detection.
+This effect becomes more pronounced when targeted clients use independent trigger patterns, since the resulting signals may become misaligned in the aggregated update.
+If inter-client coordination is possible, clients can mitigate this issue by agreeing on a shared trigger pattern and target label, thereby reinforcing a common signal in the malicious aggregate.
+When clients already share the same trigger configuration --- as in our experimental setup --- dilution arises primarily from the averaging process itself.
+In this setting, increasing $|\mathcal{D}_{\text{trigger}}|$ strengthens the trigger association in the aggregated model and partially compensates for the dilution effect, although at the cost of a small utility trade-off.